andy-byers/paw/README.md

 > Some features will not work for a while (builtin functions, metamethods, C API).
 > Pretty much everything is subject to change.
 > See the [roadmap](#roadmap) to get an idea of where things are going.
+> As far as the syntax examples go, just keep in mind that type inference is only implemented for function templates right now, so structure/enumerator/container literals will look pretty verbose.
+> It should be possible to use a similar technique to infer these types.

 An unobtrusive scripting language